Sen. David Lucas (SD 26)

-David Lucas has kept much of his campaign spending off the radar over the years, moreso perhaps than any other Georgia legislator.
-Lucas’ campaign disclosures from 1998 through 2010 reported more than $78,000 — nearly half of all spending — in individual purchases of $100 or less that he was not required to itemize.
-Curiously, Lucas’s quarterly and six-month disclosures often reported total unitemized spending in nice, round numbers — $1,000, $2,600, $1,700, $3,500.
+Lucas has kept much of his campaign spending off the radar over the years as well, moreso perhaps than virtually any other Georgia legislator.
+Lucas’ campaign disclosures from 1998 through 2010 reported more than $78,000 — nearly half of all his spending — in individual purchases of $100 or less that he was not required to itemize.
+Curiously, Lucas’s quarterly and six-month disclosures often reported that unitemized spending in nice, round numbers — $1,000, $2,600, $1,700, $3,500.
 His itemized spending rarely added up so tidily.

-Lucas has also kept some of his private business interests off the radar.
-His most recent disclosure of personal finances omitted ownership of his business, TBL Inc., as well as one operated by his wife.
+Lucas has failed to disclose some of his private business interests as well.
+His most recent disclosure of personal finances for 2010 omitted ownership of his business, TBL Inc., as well as one operated by his wife.
 Moreover, none of his disclosures since 1998 have mentioned his role as an officer in the non-profit Bowden Men’s Golf Association, which has received payments from his campaign and from at least two political action committees that employ lobbyists at the Capitol.

 NewTown Macon Inc., a non-profit promoting development in downtown Macon, paid Lucas and his company $24,350 in 2010 to campaign for passage of a 1 percent local option sales tax.
 It failed.
 He has declined to say how much he made, but a lobbyist expense report filed by NewTown’s CEO, C. Michael Ford, shows the non-profit paid $14,350 to Lucas and $10,000 more to TBL Inc.